 IF you want to make use of existing Christian software, and most new CE software likely to come out within the next 2 to 3 years, you would be extremely wise to stick with Windows.
 Extremely wise.
 I know iPads are all the rage, but most of us are not surfing the web in our classes and showing Youtube videos.
 We’re working in the Bible.

 Read my article: “What about iPads and Tablets?”

-MAC vs PC: There are simply too many older good titles that are Windows-only, and too many good newer titles that are and will continue to come out “Windows-only” -to recommend a lab full of Macs.
+There are simply too many good titles that are Windows-only, and very few Mac-compatible programs to recommend anyone build their lab with Macs.
 Macs are great computers, but you don’t teach with the OS, you teach with available software.
 Is what it is.

 LAPTOP OR DESKTOP ??
 Read on!

 Minimums for Older Used Computers

 I would accept nothing less than a Windows PC with a inimum 1.4 ghz processor.
 Windows XP runs most of our software just fine.
 Vista perhaps.
 Windows 7 just fine.
 Minimum 2 gb of Ram (4mb of Ram is highly recommended for Windows 7, 8, 10.).
 Minimum 64 mb videoRam.
 Again, this is for older used computers that people may offer you out of their closets.